Kevin Greene: Professional wrestling career

 Greene returned to World Championship Wrestling for a third and final time in 1998.
 On the June 22, 1998, episode of WCW Monday Nitro, Greene made a surprise return; as he gave an interview, he was confronted by Curt Hennig and Rick Rude, who distracted him while The Giant attacked him from behind.
 The altercation led to Greene facing The Giant in the main event of Nitro.
 Greene won the resultant match by disqualification after Hennig and Rude interfered, after which they attacked Greene until his former Los Angeles Rams teammate Bill Goldberg came to his assistance.
 Greene faced The Giant in a rematch at the following month's Bash at the Beach pay-per-view, with The Giant pinning him following a chokeslam.

 In Greene's contract for 1997, the 49ers included a stipulation prohibiting him from wrestling, as did the Panthers the following year.
 As a result, his professional wrestling career came to an end in 1998.
 Greene wrestled a total of five matches between June 16, 1996, and July 12, 1998, four of them on pay-per-view.
 During his brief career, he "share[d] the ring with some of the biggest names in sports-entertainment."
 Professional wrestling pundit R. D. Reynolds described him as "a pretty decent wrestler given his level of experience".
 WCW president Eric Bischoff praised Greene's performances, stating that Greene "poured himself into the training for our show, trying to be as good as he could possibly be".
 Following Greene's death in 2020, multiple wrestlers paid tribute to him, including Ric Flair, Mick Foley, and Sean "Syxx" Waltman.
 In addition to wrestling himself, Greene encouraged former teammate Bill Goldberg to pursue a career in professional wrestling.
+In a retrospective interview about the Steelers "Blitzburgh" zone blitz in 2024, Greene's former teammate Levon Kirkland referred to Greene as "a professional wrestler playing football".